Why soft skills are a must in a construction manager?

 Education required for the post of construction manager

-- Bachelor degree in civil engineering / architecture / construction management / project management.
+- Bachelor’s degree in civil engineering, architecture, construction management, and project management.

 - Master’s degree (not compulsory) in construction management.